 • Adventurous couples could tackle the Great Ocean Road on foot instead.
 It’s one of the best multi-day hikes in Australia

-• Twelve Apostles lookout is the most famous viewpoint of the incredible rock formations along the rugged coast and a must see
+• Twelve Apostles lookout is the most famous viewpoint of the incredible rock formations along the rugged coast and a must-see

-• Stop at some of the surfing towns along the way such as Torquay, where the famous Bells Beach holds one of the biggest surfing competitions in the world
+• Stop at some of the surfing towns along the way, such as Torquay, where the famous Bells Beach holds one of the biggest surfing competitions in the world

 Where to Stay Along the Great Ocean Road

-How to get there: The nearest international and domestic airport is in Melbourne which is just 100km from Torquay, the starting point for most road trips.
+How to get there: The nearest international and domestic airport is in Melbourne, which is just 100km from Torquay, the starting point for most road trips.
 The best way to explore the coast is by hiring a car and self-driving.

-Byron Bay
+9. Byron Bay

-This small coastal town is on the north coast of New South Wales.
-It’s a popular honeymoon destination in Australia because of its proximity to great beaches, surfing and diving locations.
 It has an intoxicating hippy and surfer culture with bustling weekend markets, plenty of healthy cafes and a vibrant nightlife.
-It’s certainly won’t be a secluded and quiet honeymoon, but Byron Bay is a fun place to be.
+It certainly won’t be a secluded and quiet honeymoon, but Byron Bay is a fun place to be.

 Things to do in Byron Bay